erubinof/GEOG418-Assignment-3/README.md

 maxRange <- range[2]
 ```

-Describe what the results indicate.
+***Describe what the results indicate.

-However, we can still go a step further and figure out whether these patterns are statistically significant.
+***However, we can still go a step further and figure out whether these patterns are statistically significant.
 To do so, we can use a Z-test.
 Here our null hypothesis is ?, and the alternate hypothesis is ?.
 Using an $\alpha$ value of 0.05, if our Z-score falls above or below 1.96, we can say ?.
 A value greater than +1.96 would imply ?, and a value less than -1.96 would imply ?.

-We can calculate a Z-test using the following code:
+This code is used to calculate the Z-score:

 ```{r Global Morans ZScore, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate z-test for Income